winton/rails_widget/README.markdown

 Allows you to group your client-side assets into distributable "widgets".

-* Include assets and render partials into your layout with a single <tt>widget</tt> call
+* Include assets and render partials to layout with a single <tt>widget</tt> call
-* Share a common options hash between all of your renderable assets
+* Share a common options hash between all of your rendered assets
-* Widgets are inheritable
+* Supports flash, images, javascripts, stylesheets, and textarea template (jst) assets
-* Also supports flash, images, javascripts, stylesheets, and textarea template (jst) assets
+* Widgets can inherit

 Install